jfrog/terraform-provider-artifactory/docs/resources/artifactory_certificate.md

 In addition to all arguments above, the following attributes are exported:

 * `fingerprint` - SHA256 fingerprint of the certificate.

 * `issued_by` - Name of the certificate authority that issued the certificate.

-* `issued_on` - The time & date when the certificate is valid from.
+* `issued_on` - The timestamp when the certificate is valid from.

 * `issued_to` - Name of whom the certificate has been issued to.

 * `valid_until` - The time & date when the certificate expires.

 ## Import

-Certificates can be imported using their alias, e.g.
+Certificates can be imported using their alias.

 ```
-$ terraform import artifactory_certificate.my-cert my-cert
+terraform import artifactory_certificate.my-cert my-cert
 ```